KjellKod/g3log/README.md

 Given the current job market scenario, I'm actively seeking **Senior Engineering roles** as well as **contract opportunities**.
 If you or someone you know could benefit from my expertise and contributions – or if you'd be interested in supporting further development of this open-source project through a professional partnership – please don't hesitate to reach out!

 You can contact me directly at Kjell@TasteOfTheWoods.com or connect with me on [linkedin.com/in/kjellkod](https://www.linkedin.com/in/kjellkod/).
-If you wish to get a grasp of my capabilities, commitment, and what I could bring to your team, please do check out the recommendations on my [LinkedIn recommendations](https://www.linkedin.com/in/kjellkod/details/recommendations/) profile.
+If you wish to get a grasp of my capabilities, commitment, and what I could bring to your team, please check out the recommendations on my [LinkedIn recommendations](https://www.linkedin.com/in/kjellkod/details/recommendations/) profile.
 These are from previous managers, colleagues, and direct reports - individuals who have worked alongside me and experienced first-hand the quality of my contributions.

 Thank you very much for your time and for considering me for opportunities.
 I look forward to possibly working together to create something great!
 # ___